TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

   * Add optional page filter
   * Add return msg handling like uib-sender.
   * Updates should update the original add which should be saved for replay but should instantly output an update
+  * Allow send to client id - would need clientId to _socketId map to be maintained by uibuilder.

 * Continue to improve the new `uib-brand.css`
   * Parameterise other aspects such as font-size, typeface, varient colours, flexbox spacing. `